 Where: Market Park, in the center of Crieff

-Cost: Purchase online or at gate. / Adult early bird £11 / Family tickets available
+Tickets: Purchase online or at gate.
+Usually early bird discounts.

 A long standing celebration of strength and agility, it’s no surprise the main attractions are games of strength.
 However, there’s also music, traditional highland dancing, bagpipes, amusement rides, track and field events.
 Plus, there’s usually a special guest performance; in 2019 the Edinburgh Tattoo joined the fun.